Protecting and respecting limits

 - should be equal partners (one should not have power over the other).

-If you feel like your limits are being crossed, say “no”.
-Your partner has to respect your choice.
+If you feel that your boundaries have been disrespected, you can always state this to the person disrespecting the boundary.
+You can do this at any time.
+Your partner must respect your choice.
 Talk with your partner about what you want and how you feel:

 - Be very clear.